 - Pregnancy can naturally lead to hormonal and physiological changes which can also lead to insomnia.
 At times there may be emotional reasons which may also cause insomnia.
 Insomnia during late pregnancy can also be due to the discomfort of having an expanding abdomen whilst trying to sleep.

-Relaxation techniques will also be used and taught to promote better sleep and calmness of the mind.
+Relaxation and counselling techniques will also be used and taught to promote better sleep and calmness of the mind.

 Just some of the Clinical based evidence that demonstrates the effectiveness of hypnotherapy in treating Insomnia: